 A Loan Consolidation Agreement will be sent to you from your lender(s) approximately 45 days before entering repayment.
 This document will contain details about your outstanding loan balance, monthly payment amount, monthly payment date, length of repayment time, interest rate charged and bank account from which payments will be withdrawn.

 Who will I repay?

-If your loans were issued by: Alberta, Manitoba, Nova Scotia, or Prince Edward Island you will need to stay in touch with 2 loan providers.
+If your loans were issued by: Alberta, Nova Scotia or Prince Edward Island you will need to stay in touch with 2 loan providers.
 The federal portion is managed through the National Student Loan Service Centre and the provincial portion through your Provincial Student Assistance Office.